Khulikaroj/Time-Series-Homework/README.md

 Given GARCH analysis, volatility of Yen Futures price is expected to increase in the 5-day horizon.
 However, fitness of the model is very low and there might be large room for error from estimation.

 Based on the model evaluation, I would feel more confident to trade Yen Futures position based on estimated price.
-However, I would feel less conficdent in using predicted risk to trade Yen derivatives based on model prediction given low fitness of the model and I might end up being margin called if there is anything beyond the model forecast.
+However, I would feel less conficdent in using predicted risk to trade Yen derivatives  given low fitness of the model.
+Trading derivatives is more risky and need more accuracy of model prediction.
+With low accuracy or precision, I might end up being charged with large margin call if there is anything beyond the model forecast.

 ## Regression Analysis